-This guidance document identifies the information that should be submitted in support of an application for a licence to construct a nuclear power plant.
+This guidance document identifies the information that should be submitted in support of an application for a licence to construct a nuclear power plant (NPP).

-Each application should comprise a document (or series of related documents), consisting of 16 chapters containing the information outlined in this document.
+Each application should comprise a document (or series of related documents), consisting of 16 chapters containing the information outlined in this licence application guide.
 This information should be accompanied by documentation that has the necessary information to complete the safety case being presented for the plant.